bharathbs93/Article-Simiaritty-Search/README.md

 # Article-Similarity-Search

-This is four stage project of finding the similarity scores between article pairs from the 20newsgroup dataset
+This is a four stage project of finding the similarity scores between article pairs from the 20newsgroup dataset

 #Data Pre-Processing in R